-The Middle-Class Takeover of Bilingual Schools
+The Intrusion of White Families Into Bilingual Schools

 This zero-sum situation means that education leaders who are adding or expanding dual-immersion programming have to make choices.
 If policymakers open one-way immersion programs to meet growing demand from English-speaking families, it makes it harder for them to open more of the linguistically diverse two-way programs that are maximally effective for English learners.

 So: Policymakers could make the training and hiring of bilingual teachers a top priority.
 They could offer incentives to encourage bilingual college students to pursue teaching.
 They could develop programs to give bilingual teachers’ assistants and paraprofessionals multiple, flexible paths to becoming fully licensed teachers.
-They could adjust the country’s visiting teacher visa program (the J-1) to provide more of these educators a path to long-term work permits and U.S. residency options (most currently have to leave after three years).
+They could adjust the country’s visiting-teacher visa program (the J-1) to provide more of these educators a path to long-term work permits and U.S. residency options (most currently have to leave after three years).

 But in the meantime, leaders will be stuck with tough choices over where to open dual-immersion programs—and for whom?